NVIDIA/NeMo/README.rst

 Windows Computers
 ~~~~~~~~~~~~~~~~~

-To install the Windows Subsystem for Linux (WSL), run the following code in PowerShell.
+To install the Windows Subsystem for Linux (WSL), run the following code in PowerShell:

 .. code-block:: shell